-During the WTO Ministerial Conference in December 2015 (MC10), no agreement was reached among Ministers to continue the Doha mandates.
+During the WTO Ministerial Conference in December 2015 (MC10), no agreement was reached among Ministers to continue the Doha Development Round mandate.
 While delegations expressed diverging views on whether and how to continue to engage on the various Rules Negotiating Group (Rules Group) issues in a post-MC10 environment, a large number of delegations stressed the importance of work on fisheries subsidies and of moving away from old linkages and stalemates that have been obstacles to reaching consensus.
-Moreover, many Members believed that this area would be one where an outcome could most likely be reached at the eleventh Ministerial Conference (MC11), in December 2017 in Buenos Aires.